owenauch/portfolio/README.md

 <p align="center">
   <img src='https://static.wixstatic.com/media/f3566c_da632d4022d6406ea49dfacb2383f16b~mv2.png/v1/fill/w_318,h_110,al_c,usm_0.66_1.00_0.01/f3566c_da632d4022d6406ea49dfacb2383f16b~mv2.png' width="250px"/>
 </p>
-I currently work with SOLD Technologies Inc. developing an ecommerce app that gamifies shopping through a reverse auction system for products.
-The iPhone app is being developed in React Native, while the backend server is entirely Ruby on Rails.
+I currently work with SOLD Technologies Inc developing an ecommerce app that gamifies shopping through a reverse auction system for products.
+The iPhone app is being developed in React Native, while the backend server is Ruby on Rails.
 In just a few weeks, I've developed a completely new UI for the app and became proficient in Rails from scratch while also learning the ins and outs of launching a startup and developing a complex software product.
 <br>

 ## Personal